kubernetes/contributor-site/content/en/blog/2024/sig-scheduling-spotlight.md

 slug: sig-scheduling-spotlight-2024
 date: 2024-09-24
 author: "Arvind Parekh"
+description: "In this SIG Scheduling spotlight we talked with Kensei Nakada, an approver in SIG Scheduling."
 ---
 In this SIG Scheduling spotlight we talked with [Kensei Nakada](https://github.com/sanposhiho/), an approver in SIG Scheduling.